Wenbo-Ge/Web-Develop/README.md

 	solution: try to use jQuery('')[1].value will solve the issue.

-# jQuery UI Drap and Drop
+# jQuery UI Drag and Drop

 	https://codepen.io/benkalsky/pen/ByJawa